 As the sauce simmers and water baths boil, conversations and connections bloom.

-Is your farm near a town where some folks may not have access to a garden plot?
-This population includes apartment dwellers or those with backyards that may be too shaded or wooded for gardening.
+Is your farm near a town where some folks might not have access to a garden plot?
+This population includes apartment dwellers or those with backyards that might be too shaded or wooded for gardening.
 Create your own version of a community garden by offering to share space, work and the harvest from your land.